Mass Spectrometry Lab

 Our mission at the Mass Spectrometry Laboratory at the Puget Sound Blood Center is to aid researchers in their studies using mass spectrometry, proteomics, and metabolomics.
 With our state-of-the-art facility we provide sample analysis, training and consultation to investigators within the Blood Center as well as external collaborators.
 Our services include:

-AB SCIEX QTRAP 6500 mass spectrometer system coupled with Waters ACQUITY UPLC I-Class System coupled with Agilent 1100 HPLC System
+AB SCIEX QTRAP 6500 mass spectrometer system coupled with Waters ACQUITY UPLC I-Class System

 The AB SCIEX QTRAP 6500 is a hybrid triple quadrupole/linear ion trap mass spectrometer which enables us to perform multiple reaction monitoring (MRM), neutral loss scanning (NL), precursor ion scanning (PIS), NL/PIS triggered information dependent acquisition (IDA), MS/MS with polarity switching, and MS3 for structural identification.
 The QTRAP 6500 system provides high sensitivity and wide linear dynamic range for quantitative analysis of analytes with m/z 5-2000.
 The QTRAP 6500 is coupled with a Waters ACQUITY UPLC I-Class, which provides maximized peak capacity, robustness, and the lowest carryover for separation of complex biological samples prior to mass spectrometry analysis.
 This new LC-MS system is mainly used for quantification of targeted peptides, metabolites, and lipid analysis.

 ThermoScientific LTQ Orbitrap Velos hybrid FT mass spectrometer coupled with Waters nanoACQUITY UPLC System